 Welcome to Thoughts on the Market.
-I’m Andrew Sheets, Chief Cross Asset Strategist for Morgan Stanley.
-Along with my colleagues bringing you a variety of perspectives, I’ll be talking about trends across the global investment landscape, and how we put those ideas together.
-Its Friday, July 31st, at 2pm in London.
+I'm Andrew Sheets, Chief Cross-Assets Strategist for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
+It's Friday, September 11th, at 2:00 p.m. in London.

 Thanks for listening.
-If you enjoy Thoughts on The Market, please take a moment to rate and review us on the Apple podcast app, it helps more people find the show.
+If you enjoyed Thoughts on the Market, please take a moment to rate and review us on the Apple Podcasts app.
+It helps more people find the show.